nm-z/AutoML/README.md

 - **Setup problems** – If `./setup.sh` fails, follow the instructions in the *Manual Installation* section to create `automl-py310` and `automl-py311` manually and install the required packages.
-If network access is restricted, bundle the required wheels or configure a local PyPI mirror so setup and `make test` can run offline.
+If network access is restricted, bundle the required wheels into the `wheels/` directory or configure a local PyPI mirror so setup and `make test` can run offline.

 - **Python version incompatibilities** – AutoGluon and Auto-Sklearn are skipped on Python 3.13.
 Use Python 3.11 for full functionality.